-Since its first international flights in 1995, the Liberia, Costa Rica International Airport (LIR Airport for short) has become the second most important airport in Costa Rica, and the sixth busiest in Central America.
+Since its first international flights in 1995, the Liberia, Costa Rica International Airport (LIR Airport for short) has been growing at a steady pace to become the second most important airport in Costa Rica, and the sixth busiest in Central America.
 Located only a few minutes west of the city of Liberia, the airport is strategically located in Costa Rica’s northwest region, making it the airport of choice for travelers looking to enjoy Costa Rica’s sunny west coast.

 We have put this brief Liberia, Costa Rica Airport guide for those flying from airports in the US, Canada and Mexico.
 We hope you find it useful.

 Costa Rica Entry Requirements: If you hold a Mexican, Canadian or United States passport you are allowed to stay in Costa Rica for up to 90 days without a consular visa.
 The following requirements, however, must be met at the time of entry:

 1) Passport must have a minimum validity of one day (if you arrive in Costa Rica on January 1st and your passport expires January 2nd, you are cleared.
 If you arrive on January 1st and your passport expires on January 1st you will not be allowed into the country.

 2) You must prove economic sufficiency during your visit.
 A minimum of $100 USD for each month of legal permanency in the country is required (coming for 1 month, you must show $100 USD in funds; coming for 2 months you must show $200 USD in funds, etc).

 3) You must show a bill, ticket or voucher for the continuation of your trip.
 Your airline’s round-trip airfare confirmation is enough.
 If you have it on your phone or tablet be ready to show it to your immigration officer.

 Back to top